Hawaii has officially banned reef-harming sunscreens from the archipelago.

 Sunscreen containing oxybenzone and octinoxate will only be available to those with a medical prescription.
 In the past decades, Earth has lost about half its coral reefs.

-Approximately 14,00 tons of sunscreen enter water around coral reefs each year.
-In popular beaches, you can actually see sunscreen on the surface of the water.
+Approximately 14,00 tons of sunscreen enter the water around coral reefs each year.
+On popular beaches, sunscreen can be seen on the surface of the water.

 Learn why sunscreen can be toxic.